Yadava: Fratricidal war and its aftermath

-Yadava kinship system
+Yadava Kinship system

 According to a modern historian, Romila Thapar, the kinship system of the Yadavas shows traces of matrilineal structure, which is found from the mention of their cross-cousin marriages.
 This is particularly prohibited in the Indo Aryan kinship system.
 The Vishnu Purana mentions that Krishna married Rukmini, a Vidarbha princess.
-His son Pradyumna married Kakudvati, daughter of Rukmin, brother of Rukmini.
-Pradyumna's son Aniruddha married Subhadra, granddaughter of Rukmin.
+His son Pradyumna married Rukmavati, daughter of Rukmi, brother of Rukmini.
+Pradyumna's son Aniruddha married Rochana, granddaughter of Rukmi.

-The Shurasenas and Krishna
+Shurasenas and Krishna

 The Buddhist and Jaina texts list 16 powerful states (shodasha mahajanapada), which flourished in the early 6th century BCE.
 Shurasena was one of such states mentioned in the Anguttara Nikaya, a Buddhist text.
 The capital of the Shurasenas was Mathura, which was also known as Madura.
 Megasthenes (c.
 350 – 290 BCE) mentions that the Sourasenoi (Shurasenas), who lived in the Mathura region, worshipped Herakles, by which he may have meant Vasudeva Krishna, the Indian god bearing the closest resemblance to Herakles.
 The worship of Vasudeva Krishna seems to have originated in the Mathura region.

 A number of traditions exist regarding the origin of the Shurasenas.
 According to a tradition, found in the Linga Purana (I.68.19), Shurasenas were descendants of Shurasena, son of Arjuna Kartavirya.
 According to another tradition found in the Ramayana (VII.62.6) and the Vishnu Purana (IV.4.46), the Shurasenas were descendants of Shurasena, son of Shatrughna, brother of Rama.
 According to the Devibhagavata Purana (IV.1.2), Shurasena was father of Vasudeva, father of Krishna.
 Alexander Cunningham in his Ancient Geography of India states that because of Surasena, his grandfather, Krishna and his descendants were known as the Surasenas.
 Bhasa, in his Balacharita mentions that the mother of Kamsa was a Shurasena (Shaurasenimata).